 Skin is the way it is because it is very adaptable.
 Which is great, given the vast number of different environments humans need to live in.
 By constantly creating new skin and shedding the old, we are guaranteed to have smooth, flawless, pliable outer wrappings—or, at least, that’s the idea.
 For the most part, our skin would shed its expired cells just fine without our assistance.
 However, some of us might not be terribly excited with the prospect of looking like a vampire at sunrise when our skin decided to shed a layer.
 Luckily for us, humanity has discovered the art of washing.
-Like Prometheus, who gave fire to the mortals, the discovery of soap and its cleansing abilities has progressed humanity from a dirty, smelly, balding ape to the perfumed, angelic forms we are today.
+The discovery of soap and its cleansing abilities has progressed humanity from a dirty, smelly, balding ape to the perfumed, angelic forms we are today.
 That is to say, with our skin rubbed raw from overzealous exfoliation.
 Now that’s progress at its finest.
 However, sometimes washing doesn’t do the whole job.
 Luckily, here are a variety of ways to get rid of peeling skin.

 Possible Peeling Problems

 Several dozen skin conditions lead to peeling.
 Here are a few of the bigger problems:

 - Eczema.
 Also called dermatitis, eczema is an inflammation of the skin, often related to allergic reaction, infection, or prior injury.